Optimize and Improve a Preventive Maintenance Program

-What is Preventive Maintenance Optimization?
+What Is a Preventive Maintenance Program?

-- Increases machine uptime
+Increased machine uptime

-There are three popular approaches for optimizing Preventive Maintenance schedules:
+There are three popular approaches for optimizing preventive maintenance schedules:

 Reliability-Centered Maintenance (RCM)

-- The program is scoped and structured to preserve system function
+The program is scoped and structured to preserve system function

-- It identifies how functions are defeated (failure modes)
+It identifies how functions are defeated (failure modes)

-- It addresses failure modes by importance
+It addresses failure modes by importance

-- For important failure modes, it defines applicable maintenance task candidates and selects the most effective one
+For important failure modes, it defines applicable maintenance task candidates and selects the most effective one

-- Decision – Justification and planning based on need, readiness and desired outcomes
+Decision: Justification and planning based on need, readiness and desired outcomes

-- Analysis – Conduct the RCM study in a way that provides a high quality output
+Analysis: Conduct the RCM study in a way that provides a high-quality output

-- Implementation – Act on the study’s recommendations to update asset and maintenance systems, procedures and design improvements
+Implementation: Act on the study’s recommendations to update asset and maintenance systems, procedures, and design improvements

-- Benefits – Measure the improvements and identify opportunities to further improve
+Benefits: Measure the improvements and identify opportunities to further improve

 Failure Reporting and Corrective Action System (FRACAS)

-A failure reporting, analysis and corrective action system (FRACAS) is a more rapid approach to optimize PMs, and does not require extensive planning and decision-making to assess a PM program.
+A failure reporting, analysis, and corrective action system (FRACAS) is a more rapid approach to optimize PMs, and does not require extensive planning and decision-making to assess a PM program.
 FRACAS is a system that establishes a procedure for reporting, classifying, analyzing failures, and planning corrective actions in response to common failures.
 It identifies the root causes and failure analyses to help organizations implement the best solution to prevent or predict the issue from occurring time and time again.

 FRACAS consists of:

-- Analysis (A).
-Perform analysis in order to identify the root cause of failure.
+Analysis: Perform analysis in order to identify the root cause of failure.

-How a CMMS Can Help
+How a CMMS Can Help a Preventive Maintenance Program

-Automate PM Processes & Procedures
+Automate Preventive Maintenance Processes and Procedures

-- Inspections – Users can record inspections accurately and generate corrective work orders when equipment inspections fail.
+Inspections: Record inspections accurately and generate corrective work orders when equipment inspections fail.

-Track & Analyze PM Schedules
+Track and Analyze Preventive Maintenance Program Schedules

-eMaint Clients & Process Optimization
+eMaint Clients and Process Optimization